UEL and V&A collaborate on project that explores the building blocks of community

 Brickfield Newham forms part of Newham Heritage Month in May

-A joint project between the University of East London and the Victoria and Albert Museum aims to encourage local people to explore their relationship to community and home by investigating the earth beneath their feet.
+A joint project between the University of East London, the Victoria and Albert Museum and artists from the traditional brickworks company Brickfield aims to encourage local people to explore their relationship to community and home by investigating the earth beneath their feet.

 Based on the historic brickfields of Newham, the project offers residents an opportunity to work with a recreation of a Newham brickworks kiln by learning how to make a brick on site in the Royal Docks.

 The Brickfield Newham project forms part of Newham Heritage Month in May which this year has the theme of Newham’s urban heritage.
 The project was conceived by Dr Lynne McCarthy (UEL), Dr Georgia Haseldine (V&A) and Rosanna Martin (Brickworks).

 The week-long residency of brick-making and performance workshops will take place at the end of the month, with drama students from the School of Arts and Creative Industries documenting conversations with residents and transforming them into performance.